Munawwar/flexbox-simplified/README.md

 vertical-children(horizontalAlignment, justify);
 ```

-First parameter can't take 'stretch' as a value, so the 3rd thing you need to know is
+Second parameter can't take 'stretch' as a value, so the 3rd thing you need to know is
 use of flex-grow and flex-shrink.

 ## Example